Power and Privilege in the Criminal Justice System

 CRN 35153

-This course looks at a variety of intersections between psychology and the criminal justice system, with a particular eye on issues related to power and privilege.
-Students are introduced to the stages and processes of the criminal justice system and explore the psychosocial risk factors that contribute to engagement in juvenile delinquency and criminal behavior.
-The differential treatment of individuals at the various stages of criminal justice involvement is discussed, and pertinent case examples are explored through a social-cognitive lens.
+This course looks at a variety of intersections between psychology and the American criminal legal system, with a particular eye on issues related to power and privilege.
+Students are introduced to the stages and processes of the criminal legal system and explore the psychosocial risk factors that contribute to engagement in juvenile delinquency and criminal behavior.
+The differential treatment of individuals at the various stages of criminal justice involvement is discussed and pertinent case examples are explored through a social-cognitive lens.
 Students review key pieces of literature in the fields of juvenile justice, risk assessment, hate crime, law enforcement practices, and coercion of false confessions.

 Credits: 4